 Blaine Rodgers, BioZyme® Show Livestock Business Development & Field Support, agrees that Liquid Boost is an easy way to help livestock deal with the stress of travel and shows.

 “Liquid Boost provides vitamins, minerals and Amaferm® to give your animals that healthy boost they need prior to leaving home,” Rodgers said.
 “It includes a flavoring agent the animals will be used to in the water so they are used to drinking that same flavored water at the shows.”

 Other preventative tips that Dr. Hendrickson offers prior to leaving home include making sure your trailer is sealed up properly, especially for hauling hogs, and keeping temperature changes minimal.
 He also suggests taking a few five-gallon buckets of water from home, so when the livestock first get to the show, they can drink familiar water first, before being introduced to city water.

 “People tend to overuse electrolytes in their water, which causes diarrhea,” Dr. Hendrickson said.
 “Animals need good, clean water, or water with Liquid Boost in it.”

 Dr. Hendrickson suggests filling water buckets at the show and letting them set for two or three hours before offering water to the animals to get the chlorine taste out of the water.
 Also, when his family attends jackpot hog shows they tend to show off the trailer to minimize nose-to-nose contact with other hogs.

-Another product to keep on hand at the show is the Vita Charge Paste.
+Another product to keep on hand at the show is the Vita Charge Paste (transitioned to Vita Charge® Gel July 2019).
 Dr. Hendrickson said this quick-acting supplement typically works to get your animals back on feed when they are stressed.